Moroccan Nationalist Movement

-The Moroccan Nationalist Movement (الحركة الوطنية المغربية) was an Arab nationalist and Pan-Arabist political movement in Morocco that opposed the French protectorate.
+The Moroccan Nationalist Movement (الحركة الوطنية المغربية) was an Arab nationalist and Pan-Arabist political movement in Morocco that opposed the French and Spanish protectorate.
 It was nominally led by the Moroccan sultan Mohammed bin Youssef.
 Most of its leaders were from the Istiqlal Party.

 History

 The movement was founded in 1925 among educated students in Rabat who founded secret organizations to spread opposition to the growing French intervention.
 By 1927, it contacted the Salafiyya movement whose leader was Allal al-Fassi, and they both aimed for religious reform and assertion of Moroccan political independence.

 When French authorities declared the Berber Dahir in 1930, the movement turned from a small elite movement into a popular anti-imperialist force that strongly opposed continued French rule.
 The Berber Dahir replaced the Islamic Sharia system in Berber areas with old pre-Islamic Berber laws.
 Many nationalists saw this as an attempt by the French to weaken the authority of the Makhzen and strengthen the autonomy of Berber tribes, causing public demonstrations and protests against the French in all Moroccan cities.
 Lebanese prince Shakib Arslan took this as evidence of an attempt to de-Islamize Morocco.
-By May 1930, the scions of the country’s urban bourgeoisie challenged the protectorate authorities through mass protests against the so-called Berber dahir (edict), which replaced Islamic with customary law in many rural regions and thus aimed to fragment Moroccan society.

 In December 1934, a small group of nationalist leaders formed the Moroccan Action Committee.
 They submitted the Plan of Reforms to the sultan, resident general and the French foreign ministry, calling for a return to indirect rule, unification of judicial systems of Morocco, admission of Moroccans to government positions, elimination of the judicial powers of qaids and pashas, and the establishment of representative councils.
 The Plan of Reforms was rejected by the French government, causing a split in the nationalist movement.
 A number of violent incidents in September 1937 caused the French administration to suppress the Istiqlal Party and arrest its leaders, including Allal al-Fassi.